rpuls/medusajs-for-railway-boilerplate/README.md

 <h1 align="center">
   Need help?<br>
-  <a href="https://funkyton.com/medusajs-free-fully-open-source-ecommerce-solution/">Step by step tutorial, with screenshots</a>
+  <a href="https://funkyton.com/medusajs-free-fully-open-source-ecommerce-solution/">Step by step tutorial, with screenshots and video</a>
 </h1>